Sultani456/ProjectTeam6/README.md

 ## Build and Run

-go to 'team6game' directory and run the follwoing two commands on your terminal:
+Go to 'team6game' directory and run the follwoing two commands on your terminal:
 > mvn clean compile
 > mvn exec:java

 ## Tests and Coverage
-go to 'team6game' directory and run the following command to run all tests:
+Go to 'team6game' directory and run the following command to run all tests:
 > mvn test